Vanille-N/meander.typ/src/tiling.typ

 /// Splits the input sequence into pages of elements (either obstacles or containers),
 /// and flowing content.
 ///
-/// An "obstacle" is data produced by the `placed` function.
-/// It can contain arbitrary content, and defines a zone where flowing content
-/// cannot be placed.
-///
-/// A "container" is produced by the function `container`.
-/// It defines a region where (once the obstacles are subtracted) is allowed
-/// to contain flowing content.
-///
-/// Lastly flowing content is produced by the function `content`.
-/// It will be threaded through every available container in order.
-///
 /// ```typ
 /// #separate({